rodmcnew/solo-web-monitor/README.md

 - Redux Toolkit
 - Loopback 4 Node.js server framework

-# How to install and run:
+# How to Install and Run:
 1) Install the app:
 ```bash
 # Clone the source code